stolostron/rhacm-docs/about/components.md

 |secret-watcher|Works with other Identity and Access Management services to control roles and access in the environment.|Yes, if using OIDC, service IDs, API keys, or other Identity and Access Management services.|
 |security-onboarding|Works with other Identity and Access Management services to control roles and access in the environment.|Yes, if using OIDC, service IDs, API keys, or other Identity and Access Management services.|
 |tiller|Provides a secure implementation of the Tiller component that is found in the community, which addresses several open authorization gaps that are not addressed in the community implementation.
 Maintains API compatibility with the community Helm command line, and provides access to Helm charts by using an API.|Yes, if you are using the Identity and Access Management services.|
 {: caption="Table 1.
-Red Hat Advanced Cluster Management for Kubernetes and standalone {{site.data.keyword.mcm_notm}} enabled services" caption-side="top"}
+Red Hat Advanced Cluster Management for Kubernetes enabled services" caption-side="top"}

 There are some services that are installed, but not enabled by default.
 You can enable them by activating them in the `config.yaml` file.
 The following table shows the services that are installed, but not enabled by default: